discord-net/Discord.Net/docs/guides/getting_started/installing.md

 For applications targeting a runtime environment corresponding with .NET Standard 1.1 or 1.2, the built-in WebSocket and UDP provider will not work.
-For applications utilizing a WebSocket connection to Discord (WebSocket or RPC), third-party provider packages will need to be installed and configured.
+Install and configure third-party provider packages for applications utilizing a WebSocket or an RPC connection to Discord.

-First, install the following packages through NuGet, or compile the following packages yourself:
+1. Install the following packages through NuGet, or compile the following packages yourself:

 - Discord.Net.Providers.WS4Net
 - Discord.Net.Providers.UDPClient

-Note that `Discord.Net.Providers.UDPClient` is _only_ required if your bot will be utilizing voice chat.
+`Discord.Net.Providers.UDPClient` is _only_ required if your bot will be utilizing voice chat.

-Next, you will need to configure your [DiscordSocketClient] to use these third-party providers over the default ones.
+2. Configure your [DiscordSocketClient] to use these third-party providers over the default ones.

-To do this, set the `WebSocketProvider` and the optional `UdpSocketProvider` properties on the [DiscordSocketConfig] that you are passing into your client.
+Set the `WebSocketProvider` and optionally the `UdpSocketProvider` properties in the [DiscordSocketConfig] and pass the config into your client.

 [!code-csharp[NET Standard 1.1 Example](samples/netstd11.cs)]